NCAR/wrf_hydro_py/doc/what-and-why.rst

 namelist.hrldas and hydro.namelist are each split in to two pieces, the model-side and domain-side options.
 The new namelist files collect many different potential namelists using named configurations.
-The motivation for this and the details are explained in depth in the first example of the documentation_.
+The motivation for this and the details are explained in depth in `namelist section`_ of the first example of the documentation.

 Jobs: